Academic Skills Support

 We are unable to proof read student work.

-Happening every weekday through term, over the lunchtime period via Microsoft Teams, our webinars are live, practical, and give you the opportunity to try and to ask things.
+Happening every weekday through term, over the lunchtime period, on campus and via Microsoft Teams, our workshops and webinars are live, practical, and give you the opportunity to try and to ask things.
 Check our schedule to see what’s on, and book your place online.

 You can also access online courses via LinkedIn learning that cover a wide range of topics from professional skills and using specific software, through to time management and research skills.